-- (1) The requirements in this Chapter apply to public roads and to private roads accessible to the public. - (2) The building, design and maintenance of roads and the related activities are not subject to the provisions concerning the register of construction works.
+(1) The requirements in this Chapter apply to public roads and to private roads accessible to the public.

+(2) The building, design and maintenance of roads and the related activities are not subject to the provisions concerning the register of construction works.

+(1) 'Road' means a civil engineering work that is intended for the movement or traffic of humans, vehicles or animals.
+Tunnels, bridges, overpasses and other civil engineering works used for traffic and required for the functioning of the road are regard as parts of the road.

+(2) 'Highway' means a road that is located outside cities, towns or small towns and that is intended for vehicle and pedestrian traffic.

+Page 36 / 51

-- (1) Road means a civil engineering work that is intended for the movement or traffic of humans, vehicles or animals.
-Tunnels, bridges, overpasses and other civil engineering works used for traffic and required for the functioning of the road are regard as parts of the road. - (2) Highway means a road that is located outside cities, towns or small towns and that is intended for vehicle and pedestrian traffic. - (3) Street means a road that is located in a city, town or small town. - (4) A road may consist of different road types. - (5) Public road means a national road, local road and a private road appropriated for public use.
-Public roads may be used by everybody while observing the restrictions established in legislation. - (6) National road means a road that belongs to the State and in respect of which the duties of the owner are performed by the Road Administration. - (7) Local road means a road in respect of which the duties of the owner are performed by the local authority.
-A local road may be a private road appropriated for public use, a road owned by the local authority or any other road that is necessary for the organisation of local traffic and that is administrated by the local authority in accordance with a resolution of the local council. - (8) Private road accessible to the public means a road that has a public function as determined by its owner and that is not a national or local road. - (9) Road of the trans-European road network means a road that is located on the territory of Estonia and that is named in Regulation (EU) No 1315/2013 of the European Parliament and of the Council. - (10) The minister responsible for the area makes regulations to establish the list of road types and the list of civil engineering works that constitute a part of a road, the definitions of the terms related to the building and maintenance of roads and the list of national roads.
+(3) 'Street' means a road that is located in a city, town or small town.

+(4) A road may consist of different road types.

+(5) 'Public road' means a national road, local road and a private road appropriated for public use.
+Public roads may be used by everybody while observing the restrictions established in legislation.

+(6) 'National road' means a road that belongs to the State and in respect of which the duties of the owner are performed by the Transport Administration.

+(7) 'Local road' means a road in respect of which the duties of the owner are performed by the local authority.
+A local road may be a private road appropriated for public use, a road owned by the local authority or any other road that is necessary for the organisation of local traffic and that is administrated by the local authority in accordance with a resolution of the local council.

+(8) 'Private road accessible to the public' means a road that has a public function as determined by its owner and that is not a national or local road.

+(9) 'Road of the trans-European road network' means a road that is located on the territory of Estonia and that is mentioned in Regulation (EU) No 1315/2013 of the European Parliament and of the Council.

+(10) The Minister in charge of the policy sector enacts, by regulation, the list of road types and the list of civil engineering works that constitute a part of a road, the definitions of the terms related to the building and maintenance of roads and the list of national roads.